MicrosoftDocs/powerbi-docs/articles/powerbi-content-pack-appfigures.md

 Tracking important statistics about your apps is easy with Power BI and the appFigures content pack.
 Power BI retrieves your data, including app sales, downloads, and ad statistics, then builds a default dashboard and related reports based on that data.

-Connect to the [appFigures content pack](https://app.powerbi.com/getdata/services/appfigures) for Power BI or read more about the [appFigures integration](https://powerbi.microsoft.com/integrations/appfigures).
+Connect to the [appFigures content pack](https://app.powerbi.com/getdata/services/appfigures) or read more about the [appFigures integration](https://powerbi.microsoft.com/integrations/appfigures) with Power BI.

 ## How to connect